myseq/jekyll-now/README.md

 # pgLife

-**pgLife** is a GitHub hosted pages/blogs that build from Jekyll-now.
-It's build in minutes, without touching the command line.
+**pgLife** is a personal site hosts at GitHub.
+It is built from Jekyll-now (in minutes) without touching the command line.

-At **pgLife**, you'll find the:
+At here, you'll find all the files about the **pgLife** site, including:
 - The updates of how ***pgLife*** transform.
 - Everything about ***pgLife***.